 Louis Christiaan Kalff (Amsterdam, November 14th 1897 – Waalre, September 16th, 1976)

 Louis Kalff was a pioneering industrial designer in the Netherlands during the first half of the 20th century.
 With a solid background including studies in sculpture, ceramics, furniture design and architecture, he began to work for the Philips company in 1924, department consumer electronics company marketing.

 In 1929 he started a department for design of lighting products (LIBU – Lichtadviesbureau (Dutch for light consultancy).
 Louis Kalff was responsible for the lighting sections of the World Exhibitions in Barcelona, Antwerp and Paris.

 As freelancer he also designed posters and advertising for the Holland America Line, Calvé, Zeebad Scheveningen, Holland Radio and others.
 Louis Kalff also designed book covers.

 After World War II Kalff kept himself active in industrial design for Philips.
 After his retirement in 1960, Louis Kalff stayed with Philips as a consultant and architect.
 In 1961 he was given the direction and execution of the Evoluon building in Eindhoven.
 It was the last work of the light architect who almost worked for forty years at the Philips group.

-Belgian advertisement from the late sixties, price 995 BEF, +- 25 Euro/dollar.
+Belgian advertisement for a Philips Diplomat desk lamp from the late sixties.
+Price 995 BEF, +- 25 Euro/dollar.